mui/material-ui/packages/pigment-css-react/HOW_PIGMENT_CSS_WORKS.md

 }));
 ```

-This uses the `css` function to generate and assign a string className to `testClass` variable.
+This uses the `css` function to generate and assign a string className to the `testClass` variable.
 The minimal bundler configuration for this to work with the `theme` might look like:

 ```js
 // config.js